jym16/jym16.github.io/_news/start_phd.md

 related_posts: false
 ---

-I started my PhD study in Network Science at the Department of Network and Data Science (DNDS) at Central European University (CEU) in September 2023.
+I started my PhD study in Network Science at the Department of Network and Data Science (DNDS) at Central European University (CEU).
 I am looking forward to next four years at CEU DNDS.